-- Upgrading of new transformers and refurbishment of old transformers; - Underground network cabling, - Bulk supply to Ladismith and Calitzdorp Upgrading of substations; - Meter replacement of conventional to prepaid meters; - Replacement of three phased prepaid meters;

-- Electricity connections to farm houses and or informal settlements - Upgrading of overhead networks - Upgrading and refurbishment of infrastructure will result in a secure revenue stream as well as quality services delivered to the residents of Kannaland.
-The municipality's aim is to budget for the maintenance of all electrical upgrades.
+- Upgrading of new transformers and refurbishment of old transformers; - Underground network cabling, - Bulk supply to Ladismith and Calitzdorp Upgrading of substations; - · Meter replacement of conventional to prepaid meters; - · Replacement of three phased prepaid meters; - Electricity connections to farm houses and or informal settlements - Upgrading of overhead networks - Upgrading and refurbishment of infrastructure will result in a secure revenue stream as well as quality services delivered to the residents of Kannaland.
+The Municipality's aim is to budget for the maintenance of all electrical upgrades.

-The electricification of houses in Calitzdorp for the housing project will start in the 2020/21 financial year.
+The electrification of houses in Calitzdorp for the housing project will start in the 2020/21 financial year.

-An electricity maintenance plan needs to be developed to guide the municipality in terms of revenue streams and cut losses.
-The municipality is also in process to conduct an electricity meter audit through the entire Kannaland to ensure we have the correct data to act on.
+The electricity maintenance plan needs to be reviewed and updated to guide the Municipality in terms of revenue streams and the cut of losses.
+The Municipality is also in process to conduct an electricity meter audit through the entire Kannaland to ensure we have the correct data to act on.